 Performative elements are more prominent in some works than they are in others but can be traced throughout the company’s trajectory.
-For example, Adams discusses aspects of Day of the Figurines (2006) as an improvisational theatrical process, whereby participants ‘are invited to create characters, represent those and act out with other people interactive improvisational narratives’ (Adams, 2007).
+For example, Adams discusses aspects of Day of the Figurines (2006) as an improvisational theatrical process, whereby participants ‘are invited to create characters, represent those characters and act out with other people interactive improvisational narratives’ (Adams, 2007).
 He does not consider the piece to be a theatrical performance, but suggests that it has a ‘strong theatrical position’.
 This applies to several of the company’s projects that use formats immediately recognizable to anyone who is familiar with contemporary live art practice.
-So, although Blast Theory might not define as a performance company, its members are ‘incredibly engaged with the idea of performance, the idea of a performer and an audience member having a live exchange or interaction in a particular moment in time and place’ (Adams, 2007).
+So, although Blast Theory might not define itself as a performance company, its members are ‘incredibly engaged with the idea of performance, the idea of a performer and an audience member having a live exchange or interaction in a particular moment in time and place’ (Adams, 2007).
 This, says Adams, is ‘the animating principle’ behind much of the work they make (Adams, 2007).

-By resisting the pigeonholing of its practice within a single disciplinary stronghold, Blast Theory ‘weave[s] in and out of other disciplines and other modes of practice’ learning from different methodological paradigms (Adams, 2007).
+By resisting the pigeonholing of its practice within a single disciplinary stronghold, Blast Theory ‘weave[s] in and out of other disciplines and other modes of practice’, learning from different methodological paradigms (Adams, 2007).
 Indeed, several of its artworks fall within categories other than performance: from the very beginning, the company engaged with video work and has made several video art and installation projects, such as TRUCOLD (2002).
-In more recent years, Blast Theory has also made interactive installations and games, sometimes for educational purposes (such as the Energy Gallery installation at the Science Museum 2004).
+In more recent years, Blast Theory has also made interactive installations and games, sometimes for educational purposes (such as the Energy Gallery installation at the Science Museum (2004)).
 In Blast Theory’s practice, threads of creative process often result in more than one artistic output of different types.
 For example, TRUCOLD, a traditional video installation, is based on footage that was shot partly by accident while the company was working on a live project in Germany and had previously been used in the performance project 10 Backwards (1999).

-Whether seen as a theatre or performance group, an art ensemble that uses different methodological approaches including live performance, or a new media art company that creates works informed by cutting-edge technology, from very outset Blast Theory has actively questioned, challenged and transgressed disciplinary boundaries, merging theatre, performance, interactive arts and gaming.
-Through its artistic practice, the company innovates by developing new models for active audience participation: using emergent technologies and interactive media in ways that have shaped the contemporary British and international cultural landscapes; exploring formats that merge practices and approaches; situating its work in unconventional or unexpected contexts; confronting audiences with tough questions and challenging demands; and, above all, being prepared to take risksThough refusing to be defined as a theatre company, Blast Theory has certainly helped shape the contemporary theatre landscape in Britain and internationally by inspiring companies to experiment with participative practices, locative media, mobile interfaces, pervasive gaming and the creation of complex and layered immersive experiences.
-Its influence can be perceived in explorations by artists such as interactive theatre company Coney, multidisciplinary ensemble Prototype Theatre, artist-led collective Active Ingredient, immersive theatre company Punchdrunk, social games festival Hide and Seek, and Atom-r collective among others palpable in contexts as different as dreamthinkspeak’s ambitious large-scale performance/film/installation projects on the one hand, and Hannah Jane Walker and Chris Thorpe’s intimate interactive work on the other.
+Whether seen as a theatre or performance group, an art ensemble that uses different methodological approaches including live performance, or a new media art company that creates works informed by cutting-edge technology, from the very outset Blast Theory has actively questioned, challenged and transgressed disciplinary boundaries, merging theatre, performance, interactive arts and gaming.
+Through its artistic practice, the company innovates by developing new models for active audience participation: using emergent technologies and interactive media in ways that have shaped the contemporary British and international cultural landscapes; exploring formats that merge practices and approaches; situating its work in unconventional or unexpected contexts; confronting audiences with tough questions and challenging demands; and, above all, being prepared to take risks.
+Though refusing to be defined as a theatre company, Blast Theory has certainly helped shape the contemporary theatre landscape in Britain and internationally by inspiring companies to experiment with participative practices, locative media, mobile interfaces, pervasive gaming and the creation of complex and layered immersive experiences.
+Its influence can be perceived in explorations by artists such as interactive theatre company Coney, multidisciplinary ensemble Prototype Theatre, artist-led collective Active Ingredient, immersive theatre company Punchdrunk, social games festival Hide and Seek, and the Atom-r collective among others.
+Its influence is also palpable in contexts as different as dreamthinkspeak’s ambitious large-scale performance/film/installation projects on the one hand, and Hannah Jane Walker and Chris Thorpe’s intimate interactive work on the other.
 Furthermore, as the company is frequently presented as part of undergraduate curricula in theatre and performance, it is influencing new generations of performance makers wishing to experiment with non-linear, participatory, interdisciplinary or immersive theatre practices.